lanejere5/lanej5/README.md

 ### Teaching and Mentorship 🎓

 I've taught 10 university math courses, led dozens of labs and tutorials, spoken in outreach seminars, and supervised student research projects.
 In total, I've worked with approximately 2500 students.
-From this experience, I've learned how to overcome communication barriers and foster understanding, both of challenging mathematical concepts and between myself and others.
+I'm passionate about overcoming communication barriers and fostering deeper understanding, both of challenging concepts and between myself and others.

 You can find some of my past [teaching materials on github](https://github.com/lanej5/math).